yanisvdc/cramR/README.md

 - 🎰 **Cram Bandit (`cram_bandit`)**: Learn and perform on-policy evaluation of contextual bandit algorithms using Cram.
 Supports both real data and simulation environments with built-in policies.

   For users with an ML background, it may be informative to compare with supervised learning to introduce the contextual bandit setting.
 In supervised learning, each data point comes with a known label.
   In contrast, the contextual bandit setting involves a context (feature vector), a choice among multiple actions, and a reward observed for the chosen action.
-Thus, the label (reward) is at first unknown and is only revealed after an action is chosen - note that the labels (rewards) associated with the non-chosen action will remain unknown (partial feedback), which makes learning and evaluation more challenging.
-Contextual bandits arise in many real-world applications, such as showing one ad and observing if it’s clicked or recommending one product and seeing if it’s purchased.
-Contextual bandit algorithms aim to learn a policy that chooses the best action for each context to maximize expected reward.
+  Thus, the label (reward) is at first unknown and is only revealed after an action is chosen - note that the labels (rewards) associated with the non-chosen actions will remain unknown (partial feedback), which makes learning and evaluation more challenging.

+  Contextual bandits appear in applications where an online system selects actions based on context to maximize outcomes—like showing ads or recommendations and observing user clicks or purchases.
+Contextual bandit algorithms aim to learn a policy that chooses the best action for each context to maximize expected reward, such as engagement (clicks) or conversion.

 ---